-My name is Kathryn P. Chapman and I am currently a postdoctoral scholar with the Department of Educational Leadership Studies, within the College of Education at the University of Kentucky.
+My name is Katy Chapman and I am an Assistant Professor of Early Childhood Studies with the School of Special Education, School Psychology, and Early Childhood Studies, within the College of Education at the University of Florida.
 I completed my Ph.D. in Educational Policy & Evaluation from the Mary Lou Fulton Teachers College at Arizona State University in June 2019.
-I am a scholar of educational policy, early childhood education, and educational leadership.
-My research agenda focuses on financial investment in early childhood programs and policies and the inequalities within the systems of care and education in the United States.
+I am a scholar who focuses on the intersection of policy, leadership, and financial investments to address inequities across early childhood systems.
+My research agenda is twofold: one line explores how state-level policies impact young children (birth through age three) who have disability diagnoses, their families, and the people that provide services for those children, and the other line focuses on how philanthropists shape early childhood care and education policy and practice.

-I conducted a comparative case study examining three U.S. philanthropic foundations to understand how and why they have supported U.S. early childhood (i.e. birth through age-four) programs, policies, and research from 2005 through 2018, and what prompted their decisions to invest in early childhood initiatives alongside of K-12 education.
+I conducted a comparative case study examining three U.S. philanthropic foundations to understand how and why they have supported U.S. early childhood (i.e. birth through age four) programs, policies, and research from 2005 through 2018, and what prompted their decisions to invest in early childhood initiatives alongside of K-12 education.

 If you are interested in learning more about my teaching philosophy or evidence of my teaching effectiveness, please click the buttons below.